 In this article, I take you through how you can improve your scratching by utilising a technique known simply as deliberate practice.

-It’s something I’ve been meaning to cover for a while now, as I believe that it can really impact your skill level.
+I believe that it can really impact your skill level.
 You can begin using it immediately (and I would recommend using it) whatever level of DJ you are.

 You may have already realised that technique is only a small part of scratching; mindset and the way we approach practice make up an even greater part.

 I’ll go through the background and a little theory about deliberate practice first to help us grasp all the concepts, before showing you how to apply it to your own scratch practice.